ia-usgs/Xeno/README.md

 ### **Automatic Installation (Recommended)**

-Be sure to use the non desktop 64 but version!!!!
+Be sure to use the non desktop 64 bit version!!!!

 1. Clone the repository and run the installation script:
    ```bash